-When bloated, guinea pigs stop eating, it is not only a sign of a problem but can lead to other severe health issues.
+When bloated, piggies stop eating, it is not only a sign of a problem but can lead to other severe health issues.

 Overall, every day guinea pigs need access to hay (unlimited supply), and raw food (in limited quantities).

-Keep your guinea pig healthy by avoiding commercial treats and sugary treats (such as raisins or other dried fruits).
+Keep your guinea pig healthy by avoiding commercial guinea pig treats and sugary treats (such as raisins or other dried fruits).

-Therefore, when giving your guinea pig a fresh meal, combine foods of different nutritional value and never give one type of food more than two to three times a week.
+When giving your guinea pig a fresh meal, combine foods of different nutritional value and never feed them one type of food more than two to three times a week.

-Also, never overfeed your guinea pig, not even with food that’s on the safe and healthy list for these small animals.
+Also, never give too much food to your guinea pig, not even food that’s on the safe list for these small animals.

 Baby Guinea Pigs